-Like a looking glass (mirror), Correlations are a tool for seeing yourself — your own mind.
-(See Tools of Taoist Thought: Correlations) As such, they should appeal to anyone determined to find underlying causes.
-Of course, you’ll eventually reach The gateway of the manifold secrets as chapter 1 says.
+Like a looking glass, Correlations are a tool for seeing yourself — your own mind.
+(See Tools of Taoist Thought: Correlations, p.565.)
+As such, they should appeal to anyone seeking deeper underlying causes.
+Of course, you’ll eventually reach The gateway of the manifold secrets as chapter 1 puts it.
 Therefore, the Correlation’s process may only attract those for whom ‘the looking for’ is more satisfying than ‘the finding’.
-It is like looking through, rather than at, a mirror’s reflection; the closer you look, the fuzzier the view.
+This is like looking through, rather than at, a mirror’s reflection… the closer you look, the fuzzier the view.

 The good and bad news here corresponds to how biology drives us to seek answers (good) and avoid the indistinct and shadowy (bad).
 On the other hand, perhaps it is just vice versa.
 As chapter 2 says, The whole world recognizes the good as the good, yet this is only the bad.